kallaballa/ColorMorsePainting/README.md

 The program by default uses a predefined color palette stored as line separated hex rgb values in the file "colors.txt".
 You can specify a different palette file with the "-p" flag.
-Using the [CIEDE20000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) color difference metric the program make sure that adjancend morse letters have a sufficent color contrast (making them easily distinguishable) to each other as well as to the background color.
+Using the [CIEDE20000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) color difference metric the program makes sure that adjancend morse letters have a sufficent color contrast (making them easily distinguishable) to each other as well as to the background color.
 Please note that the program can be configured to use random colors from the whole 24bit RGB spectrum by using the "-r" flag.